 Before Nebraska (Southeast HS) Cotton played a key role in helping Southeast earn a Class A state title in 2011.
 The Knights finished with a 12-1 record, including a 21-9 victory over Omaha Burke in the state title game, when Cotton caught a 34-yard touchdown pass.

 As a senior, Cotton had 23 receptions, including seven touchdowns.
 He also played defensive line for Coach Ryan Gottula’s team and made 42 tackles, including 7.5 sacks.
-Cotton’s efforts as a senior earned him first-team All-Nebraska honors from the Omaha World-Herald as a defensive lineman, and he was an honorary captain of that team.
+Cotton earned first-team All-Nebraska honors from the Omaha World-Herald as a defensive lineman, and he was an honorary captain of that team.
 The Lincoln Journal Star also named him a co-captain of its Super State team, but listed him as a first-team selection at tight end.

-Cotton also played a key role as a junior, helping Southeast to a 10-2 record and a trip to the Class A semifinals.
+As a junior, Cotton helped Southeast to a 10-2 record and a trip to the Class A semifinals.
 He was an honorable-mention all-state pick by both major newspapers as a junior.
-Rivals.com, Scout.com and 247 Sports all ranked Cotton among the top four players in the state of Nebraska in the class of 2012.
+Cotton was ranked among the top four players in the state of Nebraska in the class of 2012.
 Cotton also competed in the shot put and discus for Southeast.
 Cotton committed to Nebraska in June of 2011, and did not take any other visits.

 Personal The son of Barney and Christine Cotton, Sam was born on Jan.
 27, 1994.
+He is a business administration/marketing major and is a four-time Nebraska Scholar-Athlete Honor Roll selection.
 He has volunteered his time with the NFL Fuel Up to Play 60 Event, Uplifting Athletes, Husker Heroes and school and hospital visits.
 He was named to both the Brook Berringer Citizenship Team and Tom Osborne Citizenship Team in 2014 for his outreach efforts.
-He is a business administration major and is a four-time Nebraska Scholar-Athlete Honor Roll selection.
 His father earned three letters for the Huskers from 1975 to 1978 as both an offensive and defensive lineman.